To help firms understand their requirements, explore our links to useful information on EMIR, including our EMIR implementation reviews.

 Perimeter guidance on the types of derivative covered by EMIR

-The types of derivative covered by EMIR are set out in points (4) to (10) of Section C of Annex I of the Markets and Financial Instruments Directive (MiFID) as implemented by articles 38 and 39 of Regulation 1287/2006.
-Further guidance is available in FSA Policy Statement 07/05 and the FCA Perimeter Guidance (PERG).
-In particular, PERG 13.4 provides that the following instruments are outside the scope of MiFID:
+The types of derivative covered by EMIR are set out in points (4) to (10) of Section C of Annex I of the Markets in Financial Instruments Directive (MiFID – 2014/65/EU).

-For more information on commodity derivatives that are within scope of MiFID, see PERG 13.4 Q32-34.
+For more information on derivatives that are within scope of MiFID, please see PERG 13.4 Q30-34.

 FCA EMIR presentations